OpenEvalProject/evals/manuscripts/elife-53103/v2/manuscript.md

 ## Abstract

 The function of the central nervous system to regulate food intake can be disrupted by sustained metabolic challenges such as high-fat diet (HFD), which may contribute to various metabolic disorders.
 Previously, we showed that a group of octopaminergic (OA) neurons mediated starvation-induced hyperactivity, an important aspect of food-seeking behavior (Yu et al., 2016).
 Here we find that HFD specifically enhances this behavior.
 Mechanistically, HFD increases the excitability of these OA neurons to a hunger hormone named adipokinetic hormone (AKH), via increasing the accumulation of AKH receptor (AKHR) in these neurons.
-Upon HFD, excess dietary lipids are transported by a lipoprotein LTP to enter these OA + AKHR + neurons via the cognate receptor LpR1, which in turn suppresses autophagy-dependent degradation of AKHR.
+Upon HFD, excess dietary lipids are transported by a lipoprotein LTP to enter these OA+AKHR+ neurons via the cognate receptor LpR1, which in turn suppresses autophagy-dependent degradation of AKHR.
 Taken together, we uncover a mechanism that links HFD, neuronal autophagy, and starvation-induced hyperactivity, providing insight in the reshaping of neural circuitry under metabolic challenges and the progression of metabolic diseases.

 ## Introduction